Michigan Sports Betting

 • First wager match bonus: Instead of matching a bettor’s first deposit, the Michigan sportsbook matches the size of a bettor’s first wager, usually dollar-for-dollar.
 The matched bet may be paid as a credit or as a sportsbook bonus with a wagering requirement.

-Michigan Law on Sports Betting Promotions
+Michigan Law On Sports Betting Promotions

 Michigan law regulates promotional offerings to protect consumers from unfair or deceiving practices.

-As a result, most Michigan betting bonuses are simple in nature and non-predatory.
 Not all promotions are great, but outright scams will be rare for as long as the Michigan Gaming Control Board (MGCB) oversees the industry.

 R 432.749 of the MI sports betting regulations deals with promotions, advertising, and loyalty programs.